therealsmat/portfolio/priv/posts/2023/02-20-let-genserver-breathe.md

   description: "Small tips for better performance, or how to not crash your GenServer" }
 ---
 GenServers in Elixir (or Erlang) provides nice abstractions for working with processes with good guarantees.
 Despite these, one should be careful not to misuse them as it can become a major bottleneck or even DoS the entire application.

+In this article, I'll assume you're comfortable working with Elixir, and are familiar with GenServers.
+We'll also mention Protobuf, and RabbitMQ although no previous experience of any is required to follow along.

 Imagine the following scenario;

 ```elixir
 defmodule NotificationServer do